aws/aws-iot-device-sdk-js/README.md

 <a name="suport"></a>
 ## Support
 If you have technical questions about AWS IoT Device SDK, use the [AWS IoT Forum](https://forums.aws.amazon.com/forum.jspa?forumID=210).
-For any other questions on AWS IoT, contact [AWS Support](https://aws.amazon.com/contact-us).
+LSX i y other questions on AWS IoT, contact [AWS Support](https://aws.amazon.com/contact-us).